 Affection, however, is a step beyond love.
-Affection takes the loving relationship between a man and woman in marriage into the deeper realm of tender expressions that result in feelings of closeness, passion, and security.
+Affection takes the loving relationship between a man and woman in marriage into the deeper realm of tender expressions.
+It’s one that results in feelings of closeness, passion, and security.
 Affection takes work because it requires knowledge of what makes the other person tick.

 You show affection when you perceive and appreciate what your spouse needs and meet those needs in a way he or she can understand.
-Affection results in marital contentment, intimacy, satisfaction, anticipation, and joy all wrapped into one package.
+Affection results in marital contentment, intimacy, satisfaction, and anticipation.
+It’s joy all wrapped into one package.

-• Affection isn’t sexual, but it naturally leads to sexual satisfaction.
+- Affection isn’t sexual.
+However, it naturally leads to sexual satisfaction.

-• Affection isn’t communication, but without communication there can be no affection.
+- Affection isn’t communication.
+But without communication, there can be no affection.